-If you are new to smartphone photography (and photography in general), Xenon may sound like a term from a futuristic movie.
+If you are new to smartphone photography (and photography in general), Xenon may sound like a term from a futuristic movie and the idea of phones with Xenon flash a very strange thing.
 You are probably more familiar with terms like LED flash, screen flash, true tone LED, dual LED, and the like.
 If that is the case, you are missing out on the best thing since sliced bread: Xenon flash.
-As such, in an ideal world, a xenon smartphone is the way to go.
+As such, in an ideal world, phones with xenon flash is the way to go.

 Xenon is the kind of flash used in professional cameras.
 The benefits include: better illumination and faster illumination (hence cleaner frozen shots).
 You can read up some more here: Nothing beats Xenon flash yet.
 That article was written in 2014, and till now in 2017, nothing still beats it.
 All the gimmicky stuff being done with LED flash still do not compare.

 Table of Contents